-However, you might prefer it because you do not want to rely on an already existing framework such as WordPress and all the additional modules you can add-on.
+However, you might prefer it because you do not want to rely on an existing framework.

-Another reason why you might want to do this is that you want such a unique design that it doesn’t already exist as a WordPress theme or the existing WordPress themes can’t be customized to what you have in mind when it comes to the design (due to the large number of themes in existence already, almost certainly unlikely for the real estate industry).
+Another reason for doing this is needing such a unique design that it doesn’t already exist as a WordPress theme, or the existing WordPress themes can’t be customized.

-To achieve this, you need a design and layout that is expected by potential customers.
+To achieve this, you need a design and layout that potential customers expect.

-Here, you can take a look at an example of a highly unique website design, so you know what I mean.
+Here, you can look at an example of a highly unique website design, so you know what I mean.

-When it comes to very unique designs, you want to keep in mind that a high degree of creativity often comes at the cost of ease of use and overall conversion rates.
+When it comes to unique designs, you want to remember that a high degree of creativity often comes at the cost of ease of use and overall conversion rates.